APAC (ERA) Realty, one of Singapore’s largest real estate agencies, is soon to be listed on the SGX mainboard after delisting in November 2012.

 In addition, APAC Realty is making a commitment to pay out at least 50% of profits as dividends this year and the next.
 Assuming an EPS of 4.47 cents, DPS (Dividends per share) will be at least 2.235 cents, translating into a dividend yield of 3.38% at the minimum.

-Overall, we are neutral about this IPO for its flipping potential but like its long-term potential.
+Overall, we are excited about this IPO for its flipping potential but neutral on its long-term potential.
 Our thoughts are as follows:

 For flipping: Good